If you’ve forgotten your PSN password, there is a way to reset it without needing to provide your birthdate (DOB).

 Didn’t receive a password reset email?

-- The email may be in your spam folder.
 Check your email inbox for making sure to search for “PlayStation” in all mailboxes, including any spam or junk folders.

-- Your email address may be misspelled.
 Repeat the password reset steps and make sure the email address shown on the “Forgot Your Password?” page is the email address you use to sign in to your account.

 If you have forgotten your PlayStation Network (PSN) password and do not have access to the email address associated with your account, you will need to contact Sony’s customer support team for assistance.
-In order to verify your identity, you may be asked to provide information such as your PSN account name, the email address associated with your account, and any other personal information that you may have provided when setting up your account.
+To verify your identity, you may be asked to provide information such as your PSN account name, the email address associated with your account, and any other personal information that you may have provided when setting up your account.
 The customer support team will be able to guide you through the process of resetting your password and getting you back into your account.

 To contact Sony’s customer support team, you can visit the PlayStation Support website and follow the prompts to get in touch with them.
-Alternatively, you can also try reaching out to them through the PlayStation app or through social media channels such as Twitter or Facebook.
+Alternatively, you can also try reaching out to them through the PlayStation app or social media channels such as Twitter or Facebook.

 It’s worth noting that in order to protect your account, Sony may ask you to provide additional information to verify your identity before they can reset your password.
 This is to ensure that only you have access to your account and to prevent unauthorized access.